 Rated 3 out of 5

-What kind of hosting account is the WP Starter plan?
+What kind of environment is the WP Starter account?

-What kind of bandwidth does the WP Starter allow for?
+How many sites does the WP Starter plan allow for?

 How many databases can I have?